TianyuWu-Henry/MLDS400_Group5/README.md

 #### To-Do-Lists:
-- Get feedback from the TA and the instructor regarding the proposed ML questions.
+- Seek input and feedback from both the Teaching Assistant (TA) and the instructor regarding the proposed machine-learning questions.
+Additionally, conduct comprehensive research to understand how similar challenges are addressed in the industry.
-- After confirming the ML question, we are planning to use SQL to subset the original data and join tables based on columns that we need for analysis.
+- Upon validating the machine learning questions, continue with the data cleansing and Exploratory Data Analysis (EDA) processes, adhering to the determined research direction.